 In all, 387 BAe 146/Avro RJs were produced with the breakdown being 221 BAe 146s and 166 Avro RJs.
 The largest operator of the type was Swiss Global Airlines who retired their last RJ100 in August of 2017.
-As at July 2019, there are still 94 aircraft in active service in the world, that being 30 BAe 146s and 64 Avro RJs.
+As of July 2019, there are still 94 aircraft in active service in the world, that being 30 BAe 146s and 64 Avro RJs.
 A number of these are fulfilling roles as private jets as well as firefighting roles as water and fire-retardant bombers.

 |British Aerospace/Avro||BAe 146-100/RJ70||BAe 146-200/RJ85||BAe 146-300/RJ100|

 |First Flight||03 September 1981||August 1982||1988|